 This year, experts worldwide are invited to submit comments on two different draft diagnostic protocols (DPs) under the work programme of the Technical Panel on Diagnostic Protocols (TPDP).
-The schedule for the first Expert Consultation for 2016 and the list of the draft DPs to comment on are as follows:
+The schedule for the Expert Consultation for 2018 and the list of the draft DPs to comment on will be posted below.

 In your email, please specify: